davidroyer/nuxtguide/Docs/site-data.md

 # Site/App Data

-> Tips of using `YAML` and `JSON` to seperate out data from our code.
+> Tips of using `YAML` and `JSON` to seperate data from our code.

-While this can be done in a `JSON` file and it seems to be more common, I prefer to use YAML because of how clean and easy it write and read it is.
+While this can be done in a `JSON` file and it seems to be more common, I prefer to use YAML because of how easy it is to read and write.

-By using `js-yaml-loader`, it gets imported as JS which is exactly how JSON is imported by Webpack.
+By using `js-yaml-loader`, the data gets imported as JavaScript `Object` or `Array` which is exactly how JSON is imported by Webpack.

-There are many use cases and this is just one of them show below to illustrate the concept.
+There are many use cases.
+This is just one of them shown below to illustrate this concept.

 ## Example

-**`db/site.yaml`**
+**`db/site.yml`**

 ```yaml
 nav: